wilsonte-umich/umich-labs-template/README.md

 - edit the "Source" to be branch 'main' and folder '/root'
 - click 'Save'

-After about a minute, your site will be live at the link indicated on the Settings / Pages page.
-It will track your respository to keep your site up to date whenever you push or merge changes into the 'main' branch.
+After a minute or two, your site will be live at the link indicated on Settings / Pages.
+It will track your respository to keep your site up to date whenever you push or merge content changes into the 'main' branch.

 You can edit files directly within GitHub, or by cloning the repository to your local computer and editing and pushing changes from there.